MMTalal/ComparingThreeNumbers-FindingLargest/README.md

 ## Usage

-1. Clone the repository or download the `compare_numbers.py` file.
+1. Clone the repository or download the `Comparing Three Numbers and Finding the Largest.py` file.
 2. Open a Python environment (e.g., terminal, Jupyter Notebook).
 3. Run the script by executing the following command: